mnxcotton/Handwriting-AlzheimerD/README.md

 to determine which handwriting tasks were most important in predicting Alzheimer's disease.

 ## Deliverables:
-Visualizations attached.
+Visualizations attached in repository.
 Code provided upon request.

 ## Results:
 Among the five evaluated prediction models, random forest achieved the best overall predictive performance with